-I. GENERAL COURSE INFORMATION
+GENERAL COURSE INFORMATION

-COURSE DESCRIPTION
+A. COURSE DESCRIPTION

-RNSG 1412 is the study of the concepts related to the provision of nursing care for childbearing and childrearing families within the four roles of nursing (member of the profession, provider of patient-centered care, patient safety advocate, and member of the health care team).
+RNSG 2462 is a health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+The specialized content of this course focuses on the concepts related to the provision of nursing care for childbearing and childrearing families within the four roles of nursing (member of the profession, provider of patient- centered care, patient safety advocate, and member of the health care team).
 This course includes the application of systematic problem-solving processes and critical thinking skills, including a focus on the childbearing family during the perinatal periods and the childbearing family from birth to adolescence.
 Upon completion of this course, the student will show competency in knowledge, judgment, skill, and professional values within a legal/ethical framework focused on childbearing and childrearing families.
-This course must be taken and passed concurrently with RNSG 2462.
+Direct supervision is provided by the clinical professional.
+This course must be taken and passed concurrently with RNSG 1412.